A History Of Violence: The Most Deadly School Shootings in America

 The alarm was sounded, and teachers were trying to hide their students in closets and bathrooms, anywhere that they might be safe.
 They barricaded the doors with anything they could find, including themselves.

 He entered the first room and killed teacher Lauren Rousseau and the 14 children in her classroom.
-He then went to the second classroom where, having hidden the class in a closet, teacher Victoria Soto tried to misdirect the shooter by telling him that her class was in the auditorium on the other side of the school.
+Then went to the second classroom where, having hidden the class in a closet, teacher Victoria Soto tried to misdirect the shooter.
+Telling him that her class was in the auditorium on the other side of the school.
 He shot her and 6 students that tried to flee from their hiding spot in panic.

 The police responded quickly, but when the shooter realized they were surrounding him, he shot himself in the head.
 Police would continue to pour in as the severity of the attack became known.
 All told there were 27 people killed, 20 first graders, 6 staff members, and the shooter.
 Sandy Hook was eventually closed and demolished before being replaced with new buildings and a different footprint.